rizkyannd/ubuntu-server-sysadmin-roadmap/01-install-ubuntu-server.md

 A hands-on, 12-step Linux server administration project — built from a bare Ubuntu Server install up through networking, security, web serving, monitoring, backups, databases, automation, and custom systemd services.
 Each step is documented with the reasoning behind the setup, not just the commands run.

-This repo is a working portfolio piece on the path toward Cloud Engineering, built through System Administration and networking fundamentals.
+This repo is a practical demonstration of core System Administration competencies — provisioning, securing, monitoring, and automating a Linux server end to end.

 ---